-Waivers are granted under such special circumstances as illness, death, or late resignations, i.e., conditions that preclude the possibility of a full search.
-Late resignations are those that come at a time that prevents the department from advertising, receiving applications and making a decision generally less than six weeks before the start of a term.
+Temporary waivers are granted under such special circumstances as illness, death, or late resignations, i.e., conditions that preclude the possibility of a full and timely search.
+Late resignations are those which come at a time that prevents the department from advertising, receiving applications and making a decision in a timely manner that will not unduly interfere with departmental operations.
+The expectation is that temporary waivers are to ensure continuity of services and should be for as limited time as possible.